 - Falling wallpaper

-What to Do When the Polystyrene Beads Insulation Fails
+What to Do When the Bead Insulation Fails

 If you spot any of the signs we’ve mentioned, contact your installer as soon as possible.
 The earlier you contact them, the easier it will be to fix the issue.